 Go Early or Late (Rental Car/Taxi):

-A rental car gives you the highest flexibility to dodge the crowds: You could either get there very early in the morning before any of the crowds arrive.
-Or preferably arrive around 4 PM to stay late and experience a magical sunset after most tourists have already left.
+A rental car offers the highest flexibility to dodge the crowds: You could either get there very early in the morning before any of the crowds arrive.
+As of 2018 the area is usually quiet until 9:30 A.M.
+Sometimes the hordes of tourists even arrive later.
+That means arriving at 8 A.M. gives you about 2 hours of solitude.
+Alternatively, arrive around 4 PM to stay late and experience a magical sunset after most tourists have already left.
 You could also pay a taxi, including staying a couple of hours at the site.
-For both options it only makes economic sense when you are in a group of at least 3 people or money is not an issue.
+For the expensive taxi option it only makes economic sense when you are in a group of at least 3 people or money is not an issue.

 It usually starts to get busy from mid-October until March.
 The peak months with the most crowds are December/January/February.
 Moderate month (still/already slightly busy): October/November, March/April.
 Late September until mid-October or mid-April until early May are great times with fewer tourists, lower rates and decent weather.
 However, it's not as warm as in the peak summer months.
 Monthly weather overview (you can switch between F and C): El Calafate Weather.
 A travel blogger who visited in late May: Read his article

 The glacier is a year-round destination.
 However, during southern summer (November - March) the weather is more pleasant with the most sunshine but it also gets very crowded.
 The temperatures are mild, especially in Dec/Jan/Feb: 44-74°F (7-24°C).
 However, please keep in mind that the weather is unpredictable.
 Always bring rain gear and dress in layers.
 Visiting in the Winter (late May-August) means virtually no crowds, but really cold, rough weather (sometimes below 32°F/0°C) and fewer agencies offer tours to the glacier.